magpie-ea/magpie-modules/README.md

-# \_babe project
+# \_magpie project
-basic architecture for browser-based experiments
+minimal architecture for the generation of portable interactive experiments

 **Latest version: 0.1.1 + 0.1.2**